 After meeting the Indian tribe, we returned to the dock where our guide got the mini-van to take us to lunch.
 Lunch was planned at a town by the Miraflores Locks.
 Instead of having a generic lunch and returning to Panama City, I got dropped off at the locks for a wonderful view of the canal.

 The Miraflores Locks are the most popular to visit because they are closest to Panama City and have a visitor’s center, restaurant, museum, movie, and excellent viewing platform.
 The locks tend to be busy around 10am and 2pm.
 I arrived at 1:15pm in perfect time to see a variety of ships transit the canal.
-For more details about the locks and the canal, visit my Panama Canal Post.
+For more details about the locks and the canal, visit my post Visiting the Panama Canal.

 After spending few hours at the locks, I ordered an Uber back to Panama City and primped for my evening at Donde José.
 Before leaving Denver, I made reservations at this restaurant that only has two seatings, no sign, and serves an authentic eight-course tasting meal.
 It was so good, I wrote an entire post about dining at Donde Jose.
 For some reason, I wasn’t expecting food in Panama to be so sophisticated.
 I have been pleasantly surprised by the menu choices.

 Cinta Costera on the Causeway

 On my final half day in Panama, I took an Uber to the Biomuseo, a brightly colored, funky looking building that focuses on the Panamanian isthmus and its impact on the planet’s bio-diversity.
 I hear it is really cool, but I just used it as a starting point to walk the Cinta Costera along the causeway.
 I went around 9am to avoid the heat, and the constant breeze kept things cool.